This post was last updated on October 4, 2022

 Have you ever watched your child struggle to put on a pair of shoes?

-It's our job to rescue them from frustration.
+It's our job to help them, right?
+Rescue them from frustration.

 Frustration tolerance is the ability to work through a problem, to breathe, and to (hopefully) figure out a solution.